-TABLE I. Calculated optical transitions below 15.0 eV, from the occupied to unoccupied states near the Fermi level, and their polarization orientation with respect to the c axis in w-ZnO
+TABLE I. Calculated optical transitions below 15.0 eV, from the occupied to unoccupied states near the Fermi level, and their polarization orientation with respect to the c axis in w-ZnO.

-Energy (eV) Orientation Assignment 3.4 \perp $O-2p{xy} \to Zn-3s$ 3.5 $\text{O-}2p_z \rightarrow \text{Zn-}3s$ 9.1 $\perp \& \parallel$ $\operatorname{Zn-3d} \to \operatorname{O-2p}$ 11.2 $\text{Zn-}3d \rightarrow \text{O-}2p_z$ 13.0 \perp $\operatorname{Zn-3d} \to \operatorname{O-2}p{xy}$ 13.5 $\perp \& \parallel$ $\text{O-}2p \rightarrow \text{Zn-}3s$ 14.8 $\perp \& \parallel$ $\operatorname{Zn-3d} \to \operatorname{O-2p}$ $\perp \& \parallel$ $O-2p \rightarrow \{Zn-3d, Zn-3s\}$
+Energy (eV) Orientation Assignment

+3.4 \perp $O-2p{xy} \rightarrow Zn-3s$

+3.5 I $O-2p_z \rightarrow Zn-3s$

+9.1 ⊥&∥ $Zn-3d \rightarrow O-2p$

+11.2 $Zn-3d \rightarrow O-2p_z$

+13.0 Ĩ. $Zn-3d \rightarrow O-2p{yy}$

+13.5 ⊥&∥ $O-2p \rightarrow Zn-3s$

+14.8 ⊥&∥ $Zn-3d \rightarrow O-2p$

+⊥&∥ $O-2p \rightarrow Zn-3d, Zn-3s$

 In our experiments, the ZnO nanorod is oriented such that the incident electron beam is perpendicular to the crystal c axis.
-Fig. 2 shows the EELS spectrum of ZnO obtained using the specimen-intersecting beam and the inset shows the scattering geometry.
-The three most apparent spectral features are the direct band gap near 3.4 eV, Zn-3d to O-2p transition around 9.1 eV, and the bulk plasmon at 18.8 eV, which are consistent with the previous observations [22-24, 51, 52].
+Figure 2 shows the EELS spectrum of ZnO obtained using the specimen-intersecting beam and the inset shows the scattering geometry.
+The three most apparent spectral features are the direct band gap near 3.4 eV, Zn-3d to O-2p transition around 9.1 eV, and the bulk plasmon at 18.8 eV, which are consistent with the previous observations [22-24,51,52].
 With the large beam convergent angle ($\alpha = 30$ mrad) used in the present study, the beam is able to excite transitions with polarization along both the parallel (a and b axes) and perpendicular (c axis) to the beam (crystal) directions.

-In conjunction with the large incident beam convergence angle, the moderate EELS collection angle ($\beta = 16$ mrad) used in the present study leads to momentum integrated EELS [8].
+In conjunction with the large incident beam convergence angle, the moderate EELS collection angle ($\beta = 16 \text{ mrad}$) used in the present study leads to momentum integrated EELS [8].
 Consequently, the orientation-specific 11.2 ($\parallel c$) and 13.0 eV ($\perp c$) transitions are always observed in the spectrum regardless of where the beam is placed, as long as the beam intersects the sample.
 However, the poor polarization selectivity observed in the intersecting configuration makes it impractical in studying orientation specific features.
-We should note that the scattered signals being collected can be further restricted to the beam parallel direction and achieve decent polarization selectivity in the intersection configuration by using a smaller aperture to reduce the collection angle [54].
-However, such small aperture is not available in our current microscope setup.
-In addition, restricting momentum transfer causes unavoidable uncertaintyprinciple driven spread in the area that is sampled, degrading the desired spatial resolution of the measurement using the STEM.
+We should note that the scattered signals